What is the Census?

 What Will Be Asked?

-- How many people are living or staying at your home on April 1, 2020.
+- How many people are living or staying at your home on April 1, 2020.- Whether the home is owned or rented.

 - About the sex of each person in the household.